-The student will learn job search skills and interviewing techniques.
-The student will prepare a resume, cover letter and follow-up correspondence for job search.
+In this course the student will learn job search skills and interviewing techniques.
+The student will prepare a cover letter, resume', and follow-up correspondence for job search.
+Opportunities for mock interviews and professional attire will be included.

 EX 301 - MEDICAL ASSISTANT EXTERNSHIP I